WW550/incident-time-calculation-within-business-hours/README.md

 4. the script will ask you for the year so it determines the right US Holidays and also for the filename where if file is called test.xlsx you enter test.xlsx.
 5. the output file will be presented in the same directory with a new name like filtered_output_with_holidays_2024.xlsx

-Hope this helps everyone needing to use a local way to calculate without giving much information anywhere outside the work area. all the is needed is start date.time and end date.time plus filename you created for this calculation and year.
+Hope this helps someone needing to use a local way to calculate incident or event duration without providing identifiable information outside the work area.
+All that is needed is start date/time and end date/time plus a filename you created for this calculation and the year.